hookdeck/chargebee-demo/README.md

 hookdeck listen 4000 chargebee
 ```

-5. Copy the webhook URL provided by Hookdeck and manually configure it in your Chargebee dashboard under Settings > API Keys & Webhooks > Webhooks
+5. Copy the webhook URL provided by the Event Gateway and manually configure it in your Chargebee dashboard under Settings > API Keys & Webhooks > Webhooks

 ## Authentication

 The application uses dual authentication for maximum security:

-1. **Hookdeck Signature Verification** - Verifies that webhooks are coming from Hookdeck using HMAC-SHA256 signatures
+1. **Event Gateway Signature Verification** - Verifies that webhooks are coming from the Event Gateway using HMAC-SHA256 signatures
 2. **Chargebee Basic Auth** - Validates the Basic Auth credentials that Chargebee includes with webhooks

 Both authentication methods are applied globally to all `/webhooks/*` routes.